bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::

+If [real-time updates](#updating-user-evaluations-in-real-time) are enabled, updating the attributes also reconnects the stream, so the server evaluates the new attributes right away.
+Otherwise, the change is picked up on the next poll.

 ### Getting user information

 This method will return the current user configured in the SDK.
 This is useful when you want to check the current user id and attributes before updating them through [updateUserAttributes](#getting-user-information).